reduxframework/redux-framework-4/redux-templates/readme.txt

 You can browse through the categories, as well as collections of like-styled pages.
 When you find something you like, ReduxTemplates makes sure you have everything you need.
 If a dependency (or required plugin) is missing, you are notified and can install the missing dependency.
 Worried that our templates may not work with your theme?
 No problem!
 With our custom `page templates` options you can transform any site into exactly what you want it to be no matter what them you are using.

 Don’t waste hours trying to recreate a design you love.
-With a click of a button, you have it on your own site and you can begin customizing your "starter block" for your needs.
+With a click of a button, you have it on your own site and you can begin customizing your "redux template" for your needs.

 <h4>🎉 Supported Page Builders</h4>
 Currently ReduxTemplates supports only the <a href="https://wordpress.org/plugins/gutenberg/"><strong>Gutenberg / Block Editor of WordPress 5.0+</strong></a>.